Causemo/api-doc/sections/api/1/sdk/devices.md

     - Params
       - _none_
     - Response
       - A JSON object representing the `app`, containing its `appProduct` and its `trigger`.
-It will also return a `transactionId` needed for subsequent API calls for this session.
+It will also return a `sessionId` needed for subsequent API calls for this session.
-      - The `transactionId` should be held for the duration of the SDK session
+      - The `sessionId` should be held for the duration of the SDK session
     - Try it:
       - Replace `<AUTH_TOKEN>` with authenticated token provided
       ```